FC Enikon Augsburg: Disbanding of the club

 As the club's Bayernliga campaign was coming to a close it became clear that sponsor Enikon could not continue its support and that without their financial backing the team could not afford to carry on in the upcoming season.
 The decision was made to withdraw and FC was disbanded after the 1994–95 season.
 A proposal to merge with TSG Augsburg to retain a Landesliga spot for an Augsburg team did not materialize as TSG were themselves struggling financially.

 Legacy

 Like many immigrant-based clubs in Germany, Enikon suffered from the lack of a home ground and training facilities throughout its existence, having to share facilities with other clubs in Augsburg.

 The club was well recognized in the region for the technical skill of its players, who were mostly, but not exclusively, of Croatian origin.
 Support for this is found in the club's rapid rise, and its 1994 win in the Schwaben indoor football championship followed by a second-place result in the Bavarian championship.
-FC Enikon remains to this day the most successful non-Turkish migrant club in Bavaria.
+FC Enikon remains the most successful non-Turkish migrant club in Bavaria.